 Our Yacht Club Paris Bastille barbecues keep getting better.
-Held once a month, they draw a loyal crowd of regulars who live in the port and an ever-changing group of boaters who are either staying for six months during the winter or just passing through Paris for a week or two in the summer.
+Held once a month, they draw a loyal crowd of regulars who live in the port and an ever-changing group of boaters who either stay for six months during the winter or pass through Paris for a week or two in the summer.

 Our neighborhood is constantly changing, so there are always new neighbors to meet and new friendships to make.
 Last night a brass band called Les Gueules en Pente came to add a little spice to our barbecue.